PiSchool/intepreting-emotion-cnn/README.md

 ![analysis][image6]
 _Fig 6.
 Sad Confusion: a majority of the confusion is 'sad'_

-With the confusion matrix (figure 6), we went deeper to analyse '_why_' majority of the confusion was the 'sad' emotions.
+With the confusion matrix (figure 6), we went deeper to analyse '_why_' majority of the confusion was the 'sad' emotion.

 ![analysis][image7]